bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

   if class has a 'key' annotation {
-    get the content <keycontent> of this annotation search the key <keycontent> in the jsonObject use the namespace and the value of this key to create the URI } else {
+    get the content <keycontent> of this annotation search the key <keycontent> in the jsonObject append the key to the namespace to create the URI } else {
     generate a unique URI
   }